Altinac Side Effects

 In some animal studies, tretinoin has been shown to cause skin tumors to develop faster when the treated area is exposed to ultraviolet light (sunlight or artificial sunlight from a sunlamp).
 Other studies have not shown the same result and more studies need to be done.
 It is not known if tretinoin causes skin tumors to develop faster in humans.

-Along with its needed effects, tretinoin topical (the active ingredient contained in Altinac) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+In addition to its needed effects, some unwanted effects may be caused by tretinoin topical (the active ingredient contained in Altinac).
+In the event that any of these side effects do occur, they may require medical attention.

 - Burning feeling or stinging skin (severe)

 - lightening of skin of treated area, unexpected

 Some of the side effects that can occur with tretinoin topical may not need medical attention.
 As your body adjusts to the medicine during treatment these side effects may go away.
 Your health care professional may also be able to tell you about ways to reduce or prevent some of these side effects.
 If any of the following side effects continue, are bothersome or if you have any questions about them, check with your health care professional:More common

 - Burning feeling, stinging, or tingling of skin (mild)—lasting for a short time after first applying the medicine

 - chapping or slight peeling of skin (mild)